 - Incredibly Lame Puns"Like Webster's dictionary, we're Morocco bound"

-- Invisible Backup Band: Road to Zanzibar discusses this together with Mickey Mousing in a Genre Savvy dialogue which ends with Crosby conducting the invisible orchestra to accompany his singing of the love theme:"What killed me is that from nowhere, an orchestra started.
+- Invisible Backup Band: Road to Zanzibar discusses this together with Mickey Mousing in a dialogue which ends with Crosby conducting the invisible orchestra to accompany his singing of the love theme:"What killed me is that from nowhere, an orchestra started.
 You know, violins and everything, right in the minute of a jungle.
 Isn't that silly?"

 - Large Ham/Ham-to-Ham Combat: Dorothy Lamour on making the pictures: "I felt like a wonderful sandwich, a slice of white bread between two slices of ham."

 - Literal Genie/Wasteful Wishing: In Road to Morocco, an imprisoned Jeff and Orville are given a ring which grants wishes, but are told it doesn't work for everyone.
 They're also given two poison tablets to use in case the ring doesn't work for either of them.
 When the ring doesn't work for Jeff, Orville begins to swallow a tablet, and then...Orville: (to the sky) Set the table, Aunt Lucy, there'll be two more for dinner...
 Boy, I sure wish I had a drink.

 Jeff: Junior!
 Junior, It worked!
 How about that, the magic ring, it worked on you!

 - Logo Joke: In Road to Utopia, Hope and Crosby are sledding through the Klondike countryside and enjoying the scenery, when something catches Hope's eye:Hope: Hey, get a load of that bread and butter!